andrea-germano/dermaself-poc/README.md

 - Use `--stop_on_error` to stop at the first error.

 > On macOS/Apple Silicon, **PyTorch3D** does not provide GPU (MPS) support; CPU‑only works but is slower.
 Alternatively, import the `.obj` + **texture** from Step 3 into a DCC (e.g., Blender) and render there.

 ---

+## Notes
+For backward compatibility, there is a legacy/ folder containing the historical pipeline (Phase 2 + three Phase 3 variants).
+It’s not required for the main flow and is intended for reproducing older experiments; see legacy/README.md for detailed instructions.

+---